archiehull/Programming-Portfolio-1/Summative Assessment 12.md

     }
 ```

-these variables are reused and inherited in the child classes
+these variables are reused and inherited in the child classes, such as in ranger, where the values are modified within the child class.

 ```cs
 public Ranger(string Name) : base(Name)